-John Kolvenbach (SISTER PLAY, MRS. WHITNEY, GOLDFISH) returns to Magic to direct the World Premiere of his own REEL TO REEL.
-Fascinated by the relationship between sound and memory, Kolvenbach has written the story of a fifty-five-year marriage as told through the mundane sentiments of recorded conversations, arguments, and household noises.
-What emerges is a collage of love, aging, and death captured on audio tape.
-Will Marchetti (of Magic's original FOOL FOR LOVE) will lead the cast.
+John Kolvenbach (Sister Play, Mrs. Whitney, Goldfish) returns to Magic to direct the World Premiere of his own REEL TO REEL.
+Fascinated by the relationship between sound and memory, Kolvenbach has written the story of a fifty-five-year marriage as told through the simple sentiments of recorded conversations, arguments, and household noises.
+What emerges is a collage of life captured on audio tape.

 Questions?
 Call 415.441.8822 or send an email to: email@example.com